-But you don’t all get to read each others comments every day like I do.
-So, I thought I’d put comments of similar topics in a post together once a month or so to give you all a chance to learn from each other!
+But you don’t all get to read each other’s comments every day as I do.
+So, I thought I’d put comments on similar topics in a post together once a month or so to give you all a chance to learn from each other!
 Thanks to everyone who left these comments over the last couple of years!

-On 72 Kit or Go-Bag Packaging / Bags:
+Readers’ Insights On 72 Kit or Go-Bag Packaging/Bags:

 I have a drawstring shoe bag that hangs outside of my backpack.
 I didn’t want the shoes taking up so much valuable space in my pack so this was my solution.

 Advice About the 72 Kit or Go-Bag Packaging/Bags From Keri:

 I use my soccer bag to carry everything in.
 I used it when back packing in Europe to staying in the Hotter weather in Texas.
 You can use your soccer bag as a back pack, with the little straps, or if you need to change things up use it over your shoulder.

 We also use ziplock baggies to put our extra pair of shoes in and then put that attached to the soccer bag so it can hang freely without getting ruined.
 We would also put rolled up newspapers in the shoes to dry them up so we can wear them again quickly if needed.You can also store the soccer bag in a large garbage bag so it doesn’t get wet and when done with the garbage bag, roll it back up and stuff away.Hope this helps.

 Tips On 72 Kit or Go-Bag Packaging/Bags From the Naptown Organizer: